wavemaker/docs/learn/on-premise/disaster-recovery/Dehydration-and-Rehydration.md

 ### StudioWorkspace Instance / AppDeployment Instance

-- Launch the instance or VM with the same IP address with the latest AMI Image.To create WME StudioWorkspace Instance / AppDeployment Instance in the different cloud and on-premise environments please follow the below steps and attach the /data to StudioWorkspace Instance / AppDeployment Instance.
+- Launch the instance or VM with the latest AMI Image.To create WME StudioWorkspace Instance / AppDeployment Instance in the different cloud and on-premise environments please follow the below steps and attach the /data to StudioWorkspace Instance / AppDeployment Instance.

 #### AWS